iarsystems/bx-github-ci/README.md

 ### Development workstation
-On his workstation, a _developer_ clones the repository to start working on a new feature.
+On his workstation, a _developer_ clones the repository to start working on a new feature for some project.
 For that, he creates a __feature branch__.

-The _developer_ launches the [IAR Embedded Workbench][iar-ew-url], from where he can edit, build and debug the project.
+The _developer_ then launches the [IAR Embedded Workbench][iar-ew-url], from where he can edit, build and debug the project.

 When the _developer_ is done with that, he can, through his own GitHub account, _push_ the branch to the __origin__ using a __git client__.